kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

-A [Probe](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#probe-v1-core) is a diagnostic performed periodically by the [kubelet](/docs/admin/kubelet/) on a Container.
-To perform a diagnostic, the kubelet calls a [Handler](https://godoc.org/k8s.io/kubernetes/pkg/api/v1#Handler) implemented by the Container.
+A [Probe](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#probe-v1-core) is a diagnostic performed periodically by the [kubelet](/docs/admin/kubelet/) on a container.
+To perform a diagnostic, the kubelet calls a [Handler](https://godoc.org/k8s.io/kubernetes/pkg/api/v1#Handler) implemented by the container.
 There are three types of handlers:

 * [ExecAction](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#execaction-v1-core):
-  Executes a specified command inside the Container.
+  Executes a specified command inside the container.
 The diagnostic is considered successful if the command exits with a status code of 0.

 * [TCPSocketAction](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#tcpsocketaction-v1-core):
-  Performs a TCP check against the Container's IP address on a specified port.
+  Performs a TCP check against the container's IP address on a specified port.
 The diagnostic is considered successful if the port is open.

 * [HTTPGetAction](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#httpgetaction-v1-core):
-  Performs an HTTP Get request against the Container's IP address on a specified port and path.
+  Performs an HTTP Get request against the container's IP address on a specified port and path.
 The diagnostic is considered successful if the response has a status code greater than or equal to 200 and less than 400.

 Each probe has one of three results:

-* Success: The Container passed the diagnostic.
+* Success: The container passed the diagnostic.
-* Failure: The Container failed the diagnostic.
+* Failure: The container failed the diagnostic.
 * Unknown: The diagnostic failed, so no action should be taken.

 The kubelet can optionally perform and react to two kinds of probes on running
-Containers:
+containers:

-* `livenessProbe`: Indicates whether the Container is running.
-If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its [restart policy](#restart-policy).
-If a Container does not provide a liveness probe, the default state is `Success`.
+* `livenessProbe`: Indicates whether the container is running.
+If the liveness probe fails, the kubelet kills the container, and the container is subjected to its [restart policy](#restart-policy).
+If a container does not provide a liveness probe, the default state is `Success`.

-* `readinessProbe`: Indicates whether the Container is ready to service requests.
+* `readinessProbe`: Indicates whether the container is ready to service requests.
    If the readiness probe fails, the endpoints controller removes the Pod's IP address from the endpoints of all Services that match the Pod.
 The default state of readiness before the initial delay is `Failure`.
-If a Container does not provide a readiness probe, the default state is `Success`.
+If a container does not provide a readiness probe, the default state is `Success`.

 ### When should you use liveness or readiness probes?

-If the process in your Container is able to crash on its own whenever it encounters an issue or becomes unhealthy, you do not necessarily need a liveness probe; the kubelet will automatically perform the correct action in accordance with the Pod's `restartPolicy`.
+If the process in your container is able to crash on its own whenever it encounters an issue or becomes unhealthy, you do not necessarily need a liveness probe; the kubelet will automatically perform the correct action in accordance with the Pod's `restartPolicy`.

-If you'd like your Container to be killed and restarted if a probe fails, then specify a liveness probe, and specify a `restartPolicy` of Always or OnFailure.
+If you'd like your container to be killed and restarted if a probe fails, then specify a liveness probe, and specify a `restartPolicy` of Always or OnFailure.

 If you'd like to start sending traffic to a Pod only when a probe succeeds,